ujjwal-kr/epictracker/README.md

 I use some javascript APIs which is listed in the `client` folder, as [index.js](https://github.com/ujjwal-kr/ip-sniff/blob/main/client/index.js) and sends to to a HEROKU backend, the source is in the `index.js` of the root directory.
 The server takes in your IP and does a quick IP lookup, also acccepts the cookie and logs in the server.

 ### Todos
-- Try to detect VPN connections from another country.
+- Try to detect VPN connections from another country. -- DONE
-- Tell user how many time they visited the page. (cookie mode).
+- Tell user how many time they visited the page. (cookie mode). -- BORING
-- Tell user how many times they visited the page. (magic mode).
+- Tell user how many times they visited the page. (magic mode). -- IN PROGRESS
-- Add some styles.
+- Add some styles.  -- LOL, NO